The History of Our Company

 In 2005 the Board of Directors of IIC, all of whom were insured firms, made the decision to restructure the Intermodal Insurance Program to eliminate the problems arising from being a new, unrated company, while also retaining the advantages of the member owned captive.
 In September 2005, the Intermodal Insurance Company became a reinsurer to National Interstate Insurance Company (NIIC) and thus our program’s policies became issued by a national insurance company admitted in every state and rated A(Excellent) by A.M.
 Best.
 Given that program retained the first $100,000 of every loss and a substantial portion of the premium, the member-owned reinsurance company stood to profit from improved loss ratios and underwriting profits.

-Since 1999, ICANA has flourish and become one of the most financially stable programs in the industry and offers an insurance program for the intermodal transportation industry that is the most reliable with the most predictable premium structure in the nation.
+Since 1999, ICANA has flourish and become one of the most financially stable programs in the industry and continues to offer a reliable insurance program for the intermodal transportation industry.
 Our rates reflect the actual loss history and risk assessment from each individual insured and do not fluctuate due to outside economic factors that have no direct impact on your business.

 Today our primary insurance partner is New York Marine and General Insurance Company, a subsidiary of ProSight Specialty Insurance, an A.M.
 Best A- rated insurance carrier.
 We are not shopping the policy to multiple carriers, rather we assert direct control of policy management, risk quotients and coverage options.
 Our track record for success is undeniable and our ownership structure means there is direct accountability for the success of our company.